 Once you have configured your plan, scroll down the page further to enter your payment details.
-You will need to Agree to their Terms of Service and then, click Submit.
+You’ll need to Agree to their Terms of Service and then, click Submit.

 You’ve successfully subscribed to a hosting plan.
-You will be asked to create a password for your account.
-After that, you’ll receive an email with details on how to log in to your web hosting control panel (cPanel) where you can manage everything from hosting files to emails and support.
+You’ll be asked to create a password for your account.
+After that, you’ll receive an email with details on how to log into your web hosting control panel (cPanel) where you can manage everything from hosting files to emails and support.